 If butt-kicking scrambles up rocky ravines are your thing, this hike is for you!
 A deceptively easy approach quickly morphs into a rugged scramble.
 The payoff is some of the best 360° views around!

 ★★★★☆ San Tan Hiking Trail Loop / Easy / San Tan Regional Park / 7.5 mile loop

-Spectacular Southwestern scenery spans 100-miles on this level loop hike!
-Circling the desert floor, between the Malpais and Goldmine Mountains, this mostly-flat trail requires minimal up & down hiking, and has big views.
+Spectacular Southwestern scenery goes on for miles on this level loop hike!
+Circling the desert floor, between the Malpais and Goldmine Mountains, this mostly-flat trail offers big views, but requires minimal up & down hiking.

 ★★★★★ Siphon Draw Hiking Trail to Flatiron Mesa / Difficult / Superstition Mountains / 3 miles